 1) How would you describe your approach on the day?

+This is the most important question you can ask.
 Listen for words like documentary, unobtrusive, and empathetic.
-The best coverage fades into the day while guiding when it genuinely helps (family formals, portraits, confetti).
+The best coverage fades into the background while guiding when it genuinely helps — family formals, portraits, confetti.

 2) What does your editing style look and feel like?